-Alprazolam is a controlled substance that is in the benzodiazepine classification of medications.
-Just like clonazepam, it is used for the treatment of panic and anxiety disorders.
-Abuse and addiction with this drug typically occurs with adolescent and young adults who take this medicine in order to obtain a high.
-This drug works by reducing the amount of abnormal excitement that occurs in the brain.
+Alprazolam is a controlled substance that is a benzodiazepine that is prescribed to treat symptoms of anxiety and panic disorders.1 Abuse and addiction with this drug typically occurs with adolescent and young adults who take it to get high.
+Alprazolam works by reducing the amount of abnormal excitement that occurs in the brain.
 When taken for a high, a person in an intoxicated state experiences impaired judgment and lowered inhibition.
-Alprazolam is also referred to by the brand names: Xanax, Xanax XR, Niravam and Alprazolam Intensol.
-When seeking Alprazolam addiction treatment, consider the available options that best fit your particular circumstance.
+Alprazolam is also referred to by the brand names Xanax, Niravam, and Alprazolam Intensol.

-- Buildup of higher tolerance to regular dosage amounts
+- Buildup of higher tolerance to regular dose amounts.

 Alprazolam has side effects just like any other type of drug that is available, so it is vital to understand the difference between side effects and the signs of abuse.
-Some of the side effects are more common than others, while some are serious and require immediate medical attention.
-Some of the common side effects that have been experienced include:"...it is vital to understand the difference between side effects and the signs of abuse."
+Some of the common side effects include:3

 - Dry mouth

 - Weight changes

 - Joint pain